Resume talks with protesting farmers, Vij urges Tomar | Law-Order

-Haryana Home Minister Anil Vij has written to Union Agriculture Minister Narendra Sing Tomar, urging him to resume talks with farmers protesting against the Centre's farm laws as the coronavirus scare looms large.
+Haryana Home Minister Anil Vij has written to Union Agriculture Minister Narendra Singh Tomar, urging him to resume talks with farmers protesting against the Centre’s farm laws as the coronavirus scare looms large.

 Maintaining that a surge in coronavirus cases is being seen across the country and the situation is “turning bad” in Haryana too, Vij said he is worried about the farmers protesting on the state borders with Delhi.